 - Auli’i Cravolho, the actress who played Moana, celebrated her 16th birthday on the day Moana debuted in theaters.

 - While Moana is singing “How Far I’ll Go”, Pua the pig pops up from under a rug that looks like the magic carpet in Aladdin.

 - Moana was the first Disney princess since Mulan to have her name in the title.

-Next on the Disney princess list are unofficial princesses Anna and Elsa from Frozen.
-It’s one of the most popular Disney movies of all time and even I caught totally up in the craze and stalked Disney’s website for a month trying to get Anna & Elsa costumes.
+Surprisingly, Elsa and Anna are not official Disney princesses.
+However, Frozen is arguably one of the most popular Disney princess movies of all time.
+Even I got totally caught up in the insanity at the time and stalked Disney’s website for a month trying to get Anna & Elsa costumes for my girls.
 How can you not love this movie when it’s got such an awesome soundtrack?!
 (I dare you to try not to sing along when you hear Let It Go)

 Fun Facts About Anna & Elsa:

 - Kristen Bell (Anna) and Idina Menzel (Elsa) both auditioned for the role of Rapunzel in Tangled.

 - During the song “The First Time In Forever”, the gates open and if you look closely, you can catch a glimpse of Rapunzel and Flynn Ryder.

 - Say the names Hans, Kristoff, Anna and Sven quickly and it almost sounds like Hans Christian Anderson who wrote The Snow Queen (the original Frozen).